cascadium/wsl-windows-toolbar-launcher/README.md

 And optionally (but recommended):

-* An installation of cairosvg if works on your distro (`pip install cairosvg`).
+* An installation of cairosvg if works on your distro (`pip3 install cairosvg`).
 This will allow you to convert `.svg` based icons.
 * Imagemagick installed (`sudo apt install imagemagick` / `dnf install imagemagick` etc).
 This will allow you to have an additional opportunity to convert appropriate icon files if other methods fail.